3 Days in Vienna, City of Dreams

 Prater Park has a bit of everything!

-At one side you have the green side of the park, which is, surprise surprise: a city park!
+The green side of the park?
+You guessed it, it’s a city park!
 This former imperial hunting ground of the Habsburgs now is a popular public park.
 It is an oasis of green in the Leopold district where a lot of Viennese come to relax and enjoy their free time.

 Tip: Take a ride on the Liliputbahn.
 You get to see a piece of the Park and it’s just fun!